 Each year, 100,000 potential law school applicants worldwide take the LSAT.
-The half-day, standardized test is administered six times each year at designated testing centers throughout the world.
+The half-day, standardized test is administered multiple times each year at designated testing centers throughout the world.

 The Digital LSAT is the same multiple-choice exam as the paper-and-pencil LSAT, delivered on easy-to-use tablets instead of booklets.
 The tablets will be provided to test takers at the test center.
 The content will be the same and the structure of the test sections and the questions will be the same as the current LSAT.
 The tablet offers great features such as a timer with a five-minute warning, highlighting, and flagging to keep track of questions that you may want to revisit in a section.
 Beginning in July 2019, the LSAT will begin its transition to digital, with approximately half of the administration’s test takers assigned to take the test on a tablet provided by LSAC, and the rest assigned to the traditional paper-and-pencil test.
 After the July 2019 test, the LSAT will be fully digital in North America starting with the September 2019 test administration.

 Khan Academy LSAT Prep and Other Official LSAT Prep

 LSAC has teamed up with Khan Academy to provide free Official LSAT Prep.
 Users create a personalized practice plan and build their skills with interactive lessons and official practice questions from real LSATs.

 LSAC also publishes Official LSAT PrepTest books for inexpensive practice on real LSAT questions.